What to do

 In many cases, you’ll also need to arrange to remove your boat.
 Salvage agents across the country can assist with this.

 Understanding the reasons behind accidents is important, so that lessons learned can benefit other boaties.
-You’ll need to contact Maritime NZ to report any accident
+You’ll need to contact Maritime NZ to report any accident.

 It takes a crew to save a life